 Inkscape (www.inkscape.org): I’ve only been using Inkscape since 2008, and it is an awesome vector graphics tool.
 Plus free!
-Unless some crazy lighting flare is needed, almost all the graphics I color on the computer I do in Inkscape.
+It’s my go-to-tool where geometry and symmetry matter.

 Mypaint (mypaint.intilinux.com): I really like to use MyPaint whenever I’m sketching or drawing from scratch on the computer.
 It’s much more fluid then the GimP.